inria-paris-robotics-lab/agimus-dev-container-fr3/README.md

 To start the devcontainer first install Docker following this [guide](https://docs.docker.com/engine/install/ubuntu/).
 Next, follow this [tutorial](https://docs.docker.com/engine/install/linux-postinstall/) on how to set up the access rights so `sudo` is no longer required to run docker.

+If you have NVIDIA GPU and want to use it withing the container install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

 And finally install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension in your VS Code.

 ## Start the devcontainer